Hard-to-Sample Distributions from Robust Extractors: Hard-to-Sample Distributions for Specific Sources

 \begin{definition}[Polynomial Source] A degree-$d$ \emph{polynomial source} $\Xb$ is defined by a polynomial map $P\colon\Fbb_2^m \rightarrow \Fbb_2^n$, where $P = (p_1, p_2, \dots, p_n)$ and each $p_i$ is an $\Fbb_2$-polynomial of degree at most $d$, such that $\Xb = P(\Ub^m)$. \end{definition}

 Prior to our work, the best explicit distribution was only known to have distance $2^{-\Omega(n)}$ from any low-degree polynomial map; this is achieved by combining an argument of \cite{viola2014extractors} (described in \Cref{ssec:nonzero_LB}) with an extractor construction of \cite{chattopadhyay2024extractors}.
-We improve this bound to the optimal $1-o(1)$ distance.
+We improve this distance bound to $1-o(1)$.

 \begin{restatable}{theorem}{thmharddistpoly} There exists a constant $\delta > 0$ such that the following holds.
 Let $N$ and $\Delta$ be positive integers satisfying $\Delta \leq \delta \log \log N$.
 There exist positive integers $n, t, d$ with $(n+1)t \leq N$ and an isolator $\iso\colon \bin^n \to \bin$ with suitable parameters for the class of polynomial sources on $\bin^n$ of degree $d$ such that the following holds.